daattali/beautiful-jekyll/_posts/2016-06-05-disable-ipv6-on-esxi.md

 ### PowerCLI 6.3 R1 to disable IPv6
 In order to do that you will of course need to update your PowerCLI installation if it is not already up to date.
 You can check the version with ```Get-PowerCLIVersion```.

-Note the V2 at the end of the command.
+Note the V2 at the end of the command:

 ```
 $esxcli = Get-EsxCli -VMHost (Get-VMHost "MyESXHostname) -V2
 ```

-Create a variable to host the parameters that will be used in your esxcli command.
+Create a variable to host the parameters that will be used in your esxcli command:

 ```
 $argument = $esxcli.system.module.parameters.set.CreateArgs()